greendatamining/greendatamining.github.io/pages/CFP.md

 These fields include, but are not limited to: deep learning, Internet of Things (IoT), scalable machine learning, systems for machine learning, information retrieval systems, and stream mining.
 The goal is to provide a venue where researchers with heterogeneous backgrounds can debate and discuss challenges related to building energy efficient machine learning algorithms, systems, and hardware platforms.

 We accept original work, already completed, or in progress.
-Position papers and extended abstracts are also welcomed.
+Position papers also welcomed.
-**All accepted papers (except for extended abstracts) will be published in ECML-PKDD 2019 Workshop proceedings.**
+**All accepted papers will be published in ECML-PKDD 2020 Workshop proceedings.**

 ## Topics